Shubham189/ChunML.github.io/_posts/2016-10-01-Linear-Regression.md

 ![Image_1](/images/tutorials/what-is-machine-learning/9.jpg)

 Well, we will continue from what we were doing on the first post.
-The answer to above question is: Activation Function
+The answer to the question above is: Activation Function.

 ### Activation Function

 ### Cost Function

 ### Gradient Descent

 ### Parameter Update